CHIIA/CHIIA-NLP/README.md

 ### About this project
 The purpose of this project is to design an algorithm to calculate the similarity with Chinese investment and build a program for investment specialists to recheck the results.
+CHIIA-NLP project is to identify the relevant data for CHIIA database using natural language process and machine learning models.
+Our project will extract data from Factiva, search the relevant data, and save them to CHIIA database.
+The project will greatly reduce the workload (~300 hours) and costs (thousands of dollars) for our clients.

 ## Group Member
 * Hao He: u6153769@anu.edu.au